duriancrepe/hardlinker/README.md

 ## Overview

 The Hardlink Creator is designed to create hardlinks from files in a source directory to a destination directory.
-This can be useful for managing large file collections, especially media files like movies, without duplicating the actual data on disk.
+This can be useful for managing large file collections, especially media files like movies and TV shows, without duplicating the actual data on disk.

 ## Files

 - `main.py`: The main entry point of the application.
-- `hardlinker.py`: Contains the core hardlinking functionality.
+- `map_hardlinker.py`: Contains the core hardlinking functionality with mapping.
 - `mapper.py`: Provides mapping utilities for file organization.
-- `omdb_mapper.py`: Handles mapping of movie metadata using the OMDB API.
+- `multi_db_mapper.py`: Handles mapping of movie and TV show metadata using multiple online databases (OMDb, TMDb).
-- `raw_hardlinker.py`: A more basic implementation of the hardlinking process.
+- `raw_hardlinker.py`: A more basic implementation of the hardlinking process without mapping.
 - `config.ini`: Configuration file containing settings for the application.

 ## Configuration